rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/general-api-info/paginated-collections.rst

+.._paginated-collections:

 Paginated collections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To reduce load on the service, list operations will return a maximum
 number of items at a time.
 To navigate the collection, the parameters
 limit and marker can be set in the URI, for example
 ``?limit=200&marker=enCCCCCC``.
 The marker parameter is the ID of a
 first item in the next page.
 This item can be found in the metadata
 object under the ``next_marker`` tag.
 Items are sorted by the ID name in